sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

     ; It also helps diff tools know that they should look inside these ; objects.

-## Root documents
+## Network parameter documents

-Root documents take the place of the current consensus and certificates as a small document that clients and relays need to download periodically and keep up-to-date.
+Network parameter documents ("ParamDocs" for short) take the place of the current consensus and certificates as a small document that clients and relays need to download periodically and keep up-to-date.
 They are generated as part of the voting process, and contain fields like network parameters, recommended versions, authority certificates, and so on.

-    ; A "root document" is like a tiny consensus that relays and clients can ; use to get network parameters.
+    ; A "parameter document" is like a tiny consensus that relays and clients ; can use to get network parameters.
-    ; XXXX could use a better name here.
-How about ParamDoc?
+    ParamDoc = [
-    RootDocument = [
+       sig : ParamDocSignature,
-       sig : RootDocSignature,
+       ; Client-relevant portion of the parameter document.
+Everybody fetches ; this.
-       ; Client-relevant portion of the root document.
-Everybody fetches this. cbody : encoded-cbor .cbor ClientRootDocument,
+       cbody : encoded-cbor .cbor ClientParamDoc,
-       ; Relay-relevant portion of the root document.
+       ; Relay-relevant portion of the parameter document.
 Only relays need to ; fetch this; the document can be validated without it.
-       ? sbody : encoded-cbor .cbor RelayRootDocument,
+       ? sbody : encoded-cbor .cbor RelayParamDoc,
     ]
-    RootDocSignature = [
+    ParamDocSignature = [
        ; Multisignature or threshold signature of the concatenation ; of the two digests below.
        SingleSig / MultiSig,

        ; Lifespan information.
 As with SNIPs, this is included as part ; of the input to the hash algorithm for the signature.
-       ; Note that the lifespan of a root document is likely to be very long.
+       ; Note that the lifespan of a parameter document is likely to be ; very long.
        LifespanInfo,

        ; how are c_digest and s_digest the digest computed?